-Puppies respond well to positive reinforcement methods of training, rather than punishment.
-It's easy to get your puppy to repeat the behaviors you like by rewarding him with praise, treats, and games.
-By ignoring or redirecting your puppy when he misbehaves and rewarding the good behaviors, your puppy will soon be offering good behavior.
+It's quite easy to get your puppy to repeat the behaviors you like by rewarding him with praise, treats, and games.
+Ignore or redirect your puppy when he misbehaves and reward good behavior.
+Soon, your puppy will be offering good behavior on a regular basis.

 08 of 10

 When you are training a puppy, you have the ability to teach him good behavior before he begins to develop some of the more common behavior problems.
 Start off on the right foot by providing your puppy with lots of interesting toys, exercise, and training.
 A puppy left to find his own source of entertainment is more likely to engage in inappropriate behaviors.

 You can also use basic obedience commands to prevent common dog behavior problems.
 For instance, you can ask your puppy to sit rather than allowing him to jump up when you walk through the door.
 By teaching your puppy appropriate behaviors, you can prevent many of the most common behavior problems.Continue to 9 of 10 below.

 Puppies are able to start working on basic obedience as soon as you bring them home.
 Training cues and commands help provide a much-needed sense of structure and set of rules for your puppy.

 Puppy kindergarten is a name sometimes given to dog training classes designed specifically for puppies.
 One of the best ways to work on all aspects of puppy training is in a puppy training class.
 These classes usually offer a little of everything discussed here: socialization, housebreaking, basic obedience, preventing problem behavior, and more.
 Best of all, it's done under the supervision of an experienced dog trainer so you have less worry about your puppy having a negative experience during training.